 - Band Aids: I’m very clumsy and prone to blisters and cuts so I go through a ton of bandages when I travel.
 While I usually use generics, the Band Aid brand Extra Wide Sport Strips are my favorite for travel.
 The large size is versatile and the thick foam is good at cushioning the blister or cut.

-- Bug Repellant: While I usually try to use natural products, I don’t mess around with mosquitos so if I’m going somewhere where they are common, I pack a small bottle of 100% Deet (we have this travel-friendly tube).
+- Bug Repellant: While I usually try to use natural products, I don’t mess around with mosquitos so if I’m going somewhere where they are common, I pack a small bottle of 100% Deet (we have this travel-friendly small spray bottle).
 You just need a few drops of it to be effective.

 - Sunscreen: There’s nothing that will kill your trip like a bad sunburn.
 Also, lots of harmful exposure comes from time spent outside while traveling.
 Unfortunately, many common sunscreens on the market are not very effective and possibly harmful.
 Kevin’s dad and one of my best friends have both been diagnosed with melanoma, so I’m very careful about the sunscreen I buy.
-I prefer sunscreens that have physical (mineral) blockers like Titanium Dioxide and Zinc Oxide, rather than the easier to use, but less effective chemical blockers.
+I prefer sunscreens that have high SPF physical (mineral) blockers like Titanium Dioxide and Zinc Oxide, rather than the easier to rub in, but possibly less effective chemical blockers.
 The Environmental Working Group publishes an annual list of their picks for safe and effective sunscreens.
-Some brands I like are Episencial Sunny Sunscreen, Caribbean Solutions and Blue Lizard (for body) and EltaMD (for face–doesn’t make me break out).
+Some brands I like are Blue Lizard (for body) and EltaMD (for face–doesn’t make me break out).